twbs/bootstrap/js/README.md

 We also believe you should be able to use all plugins provided by Bootstrap purely through the JS API.

-All public APIs should be a single, chainable method, and return the collection acted upon.
+All public APIs should be single, chainable methods, and return the collection acted upon.

     $(".btn.danger").button("toggle").addClass("fat")